Lemon Drop Martini

 Step six

 Cap shaker, shake for at least 20 seconds, then strain and divide the contents into each cocktail glass.
-Float a lemon wheel in each glass.
+Place a slice of lemon wheel in each glass.
+It floats nicely.

 A classic martini glass filled with the lemon drink with the curved martini glass and lemons in the background